chromium/chromium/docs/updater/functional_spec.md

 For more information, see the
 [protocol document](protocol_3_1.md#update-checks-body-update-check-response-objects-update-check-response-3).

+### MSI installers

+MSI installers are currently built only for legacy Omaha 3.
+The updater handles handoffs from legacy Omaha 3 pertaining to offline and MSI installers.
+MSI installers package an offline installer, and otherwise function just like the offline installer.

 ### Enterprise Enrollment
 The updater may be enrolled with a particular enterprise.
 Enrollment is coordinated with a device management server by means of an enrollment token and